frescobaldi/python-ly/README.rst

 -------------

 The documentation is built using Sphinx and located in the doc directory.
-If you have Sphinx installed, you can build nicely formatted HTML documentstion by typing ``make html`` in the doc directory.
+If you have Sphinx installed, you can build nicely formatted HTML documentation by typing ``make html`` in the doc directory.

 You can also read the docs online at http://python-ly.readthedocs.org/.